Live Workshop: Integrate Google SecOps with Bindplane - Join Us on January 29th at 11 AM ET!Sign Up Now

 To view your logs, select the Loki data source associated with your OTLP access policy.
 Then select then set ‘exporter = OTLP’ as the label filter.

-You’ve now successfully installed, configured, and shipped observability to a back-end using the OpenTelemetry collector.
+And that’s it!
+You’ve successfully installed, configured, and shipped observability data to a back-end using the OpenTelemetry collector.
 From here, you can continue to customize your configuration, build dashboards, and create alerts.
-I'll do a deep dive into those topics in a future post.
+I'll dive deep into those topics in a future post.

-If you have questions, feedback, or want to chat about OpenTelemetry, observability, feel free to reach out on the CNCF slack, or email me at joseph.howell@observiq.com.
+If you have any questions or feedback or would like to chat about OpenTelemetry and observability, feel free to contact us on the CNCF Slack.

 Joseph Howell